Control of fixed points over discrete $p$-toral groups, and existence and uniqueness of linking systems: The even case

-We first give a classification of finite groups which have no nontrivial normal $2$-subgroups and are generated by solitary offenders.
+We first give a classification of finite groups with no nontrivial normal $2$-subgroups which act faithfully on a abelian discrete $2$-toral group and are generated by solitary offenders.
 The result is a consequence, using Lemma \ref{lem solitary}, of the classification given by Glauberman and Lynd \cite[Theorem 6.2]{GL} that was recalled here in Theorem \ref{6.2finite}.
 The key of the proof of Theorem \ref{6.2finite} is McLaughlin's classification of irreducible subgroups of $SL_n(2)$ generated by transvections, which stands independently from the classification of the finite simple groups.

 Here, by a \emph{natural} $S_m$-module ($m\geq 3$), we mean the non-trivial composition factor of the standard permutation module of $S_m$ over the field with two elements.

 \begin{thm}[{\cite[Theorem 6.2]{GL}}] Let $G$ be a finite group, $S\in\Syl_2(G)$ and let $D$ be an abelian $2$-group on which $G$ acts faithfully.
 Set $\T=\T_D(G)$.
 Assume that $O_2(G)=1$ and that $G=\langle \T\rangle$ is generated by its solitary offenders.
 Then there exist a positive integer $r$ and subgroups $E_1,E_2,\dots,E_r$ of $G$ such that, \begin{enumerate}[(a)] \item $G=E_1\times \cdots\times E_r$, $\T=(\T\cap E_1)\cup\cdots\cup(\T\cap E_r)$, and $E_i\cong S_{m_i}$ with $m_i$ odd for each $i$; and \item $D=V_1\times\dots\times V_r\times C_D(G)$ with $V_i=[D,E_i]$ a natural $S_{m_i}$-module, and with $[V_i,E_j]=1$ for $j\neq 1$. \end{enumerate} \end{thm}